jalacloud/cybersecurity/Outcome-driven Metrics/03-intrusion-attemps.md

     ```markdown
     Log review frequency = Number of log reviews conducted per day/week/month
     ```
-  - **Outcome**: Regular log reviews help in early detection of potential security issues.
+  - **Outcome**: Regular log reviews help in the early detection of potential security issues.

 #### **i.
-How are security events and incidents correlated and analyzed to identify potential threats and attacks?**
+How are security events and incidents correlated and analysed to identify potential threats and attacks?**
 - **Metric**: Percentage of correlated security events leading to threat identification.
   - **Formula**:
     ```markdown